15 Reasons Why Your Business Absolutely Needs SEO

 Google’s Page Experience Update is something that marketers in all industries will need to adhere to and is part of their longstanding focus on the customer experience.

 Customers know what they want.
-If they can’t find it, there’s going to be a problem.
-And performance will suffer.
+If they can’t find it, there will be a problem with that website holding up against the competition, which will inevitably surpass it by offering the same, or better, content with a better user experience.

-A clear example of building a solid user experience is how Google has become more and more of an answer engine offering the sought-after data directly on the SERPs (search engine results pages).
+We know how much Google values user experience.
+We see the search engine getting closer to delivering answers to search queries directly on the SERP every day, and it’s been doing it – and expanding its integration – for years.

-The intention is to offer users the information they are looking for in fewer clicks, quickly and easily.
+The intention is to quickly and easily offer users the information they are looking for in fewer clicks.

 Quality SEO incorporates a positive user experience, leveraging it to work in a brand’s favor.